yuchenglan/PyXRD/README.md

 Created and maintained by Yucheng Lan and Kit Sze

+Version 0.22.03ML was created and maintained by Yucheng and Grace

 ## versions
 1. Version 0.21.01a: Standardize plot of original data, withouth background removal.
 Peak intensities were normalized (max: 100).
 2. Version 0.21.01b: background removal with linear (detrend) fitting (disabled).